-UK's Prince Philip in London hospital as non-Covid precaution | DW | 17.02.2021
+UK's Prince Philip in London hospital as non-COVID precaution | DW | 17.02.2021

 Philip, also known as the Duke of Edinburgh, retired from his royal duties in 2017 and now rarely appears in public.

-Two years later he gave up his driver's license after a car crash.
-He was most recently admitted to hospital at the end of 2019 and has had several such stays over the past 10 years.
+Two years later, at the age of 97, he gave up his driver's license after a car crash involving his Land Rover.

-During England's current coronavirus lockdown, the prince has been staying at Windsor Castle, west of London, with the queen.
+He was most recently admitted to hospital at the end of 2019, spending four nights in the same facility he is in now.

 -